Priya129/ecommerce/README.md

 - **State Management**: Managed using Riverpod for efficient state handling.
 - **Offline Functionality**: Integrated Hive for storing data offline.
 - **Search & Filter**: Includes search functionality with category-wise filtering.
-- **Cart Management**: SQLite is used to manage products added to the cart.
 - **Payment Integration**: Stripe is integrated for secure payments.
-- **Push Notifications**: OneSignal is used for sending push notifications.
-- **User Authentication**: Firebase Authentication is used for user login and sign-up.
 - **Order Management**: Firebase Firestore is used for storing user orders.

 ## Screenshots